 - Include a copy of the conviction history report, if any;

 The employer cannot make any final determination based on conviction history during this five (5) business day period.
-If the applicant timely notifies the employer in writing that he or she is disputing the conviction history and is taking steps to obtain evidence to support this, the employer must provide five (5) additional business days to respond to the notice.
-The employer must also consider any additional evidence or documents the applicant provides in response to the notice before making a final decision.
-And if the employer ultimately decides to deny an applicant based on the conviction history, the employer must notify the applicant of this in writing, and include notification of any existing procedure the employer has to challenge the decision, as well as notification of the applicant’s right to file a complaint with the Department of Fair Employment and Housing.
+If the candidate timely notifies the employer in writing that he or she is disputing the conviction history and is taking steps to obtain evidence to support this, the employer must provide five (5) additional business days to respond to the notice.
+The employer must also consider any additional evidence or documents the candidate provides in response to the notice before making a final decision.
+And if the employer ultimately decides to deny an candidate based on the conviction history, the employer must notify the candidate of this in writing, and include notification of any existing procedure the employer has to challenge the decision, as well as notification of the candidate’s right to file a complaint with the Department of Fair Employment and Housing.
 If signed by Governor Brown, the Bill is likely to take effect on January 1, 2018.

 New York Cybersecurity Regulation